The Churchie Emerging Art Prize 2020

 Emily Parsons-Lord

-Emily Parsons-Lord’s practice is concerned with air and explosions.
+Emily Parsons-Lord is concerned with air and explosions.
 Recent work has recreated the air from past eras in Earth’s evolution, recreated starlight in coloured smoke, and experimented with pheromones, aerogel, and explosions.
-She has exhibited both nationally and internationally and participated in Primavera (2016), the NSW Visual Arts Fellowship (2017), Liveworks (2017), Bristol Biennial: In Other Worlds, (2016), John Fries Award (2018), A BROKEN LINK, Central St Martin’s, London (2017), Stuttgart Film Winter Festival for Expanded Media, Firstdraft, and Vitalstatistix, amongst others.
+She has exhibited nationally and internationally.
+She participated in Primavera (2016), the 2016 Bristol Biennial, NSW Visual Arts Fellowship (2017), A Broken Link, Central St Martin’s, London (2017), Liveworks (2017), and John Fries Award (2018); and Stuttgart Film Winter Festival for Expanded Media, Firstdraft, and Vitalstatistix, amongst others.

 Marina Pumani Brown